 Therefore, by similar derivations as in the MAB case, we can design a valid testing procedure and identify that the testing power is determined by $\bar{\vphi}^T_{\Delta \pi} \big( \sum_\vx \pi_e(\vx) \vx \vx^T\big)^{-1} \bar{\vphi}_{\Delta \pi}$, i.e., our optimization objective.

-Regarding CMAB with IPW, by noticing the fact the the estimator, as in the MAB case, is also an U-statistic (i.e., the average of i.i.d samples), and therefore we can similar derive the asymptotic distribution and relate the asymptotic variance (and hence the power) with our optimization objective.
+Regarding CMAB with IPW, note the fact the the estimator, as in the MAB case, is also an U-statistic (i.e., the average of i.i.d samples).
+Therefore, we can similar derive its asymptotic distribution and relate the asymptotic variance (and hence the power) with our optimization objective.
 For example, let $\sigma(\pi_e) {=} \sqrt{\var(\pi_e(A_t|\vx_t)^{-1}\pi_{\Delta}(A_t|\vx_t)R_t)}$ and $\hat{\sigma}(\pi_e)$ be a consistent estimator (typically the plug-in estimator with sample variance).
 By the central-limit theorem and the Slutsky’s lemma, we again have

 when $T$ grows.
 The remaining discussions are exactly the same with the MAB case.